Thomas Grøgaard

-Thomas Grøgaard (born 8 February 1994) is a Norwegian football defender who currently plays for Strømsgodset.
+Thomas Grøgaard (born 8 February 1994) is a Norwegian football defender.

 Club career

 Odd

 He played youth football for Kragerø, but joined Odd's youth team after the 2009 season.
 In mid-2012 he signed for the senior team.
 He made his senior league debut in August 2013 in a 1–1 draw against Molde.
 His first goal at senior level came against the Finnish team Mariehamn in a first round Europa League qualifier that ended with a 2-0 victory on June 30, 2016.

 Brann

 Grøgaard originally signed a deal with Brann effectively from January 2019, but Brann decide to buy him in the summer transfer window.

 Strømsgodset

 Grøgaard signed a deal until the end of the 2023 season with Strømsgodset on 31 August 2021.

+Aalesund

+In February 2024, Grøgaard signed a one-season contract with Aalesund.

 International career

 He was called up to the Norwegian national team for the first time ahead of a friendly match against United Arab Emirates on 27 August 2014, where he made his debut as a substitute in a 0-0 draw.